tvlooy/php-ext-dev-book/manuscript/PreparePhp.md

 If you are on master, this is bleeding edge.
 At this moment it points to the development version of PHP-7.1.
 The PHP-7.0 will point to the latest PHP 7.0 release, with all patches that were merged after the release.
-If you want to use a released versions, checkout as specific branch like PHP-7.0.8.
+If you want to use a released versions, checkout a specific branch, like PHP-7.0.8.

 ## Building a minimal version